istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 {{< /text >}}

 The namespaces and services need to be replicated in each cluster in order to enable DNS resolution and connectivity.
-So, apply `cluster1-svc.yaml` in cluster2 and apply `cluster2-svc.yaml` in cluster1.
+So, apply the configuration in `cluster1-svc.yaml` to `cluster2` and the configuration in `cluster2-svc.yaml` to `cluster1`.

 ## Route traffic for remote services to remote cluster gateway